Ortho-K, the Safe Way to Sleep in Contact Lenses

 Sleeping without first removing one’s contact lenses is unhealthy.
 Doing so can cause infections, corneal abrasions, corneal ulcers — even a loss of vision.

-The contact lenses used in orthokeratology (ortho-k) therapy are the exception.
+However, the contact lenses used in orthokeratology (ortho-k) therapy are the exception.
 In fact, they are supposed to be slept in.
 That’s the whole point.

 To slow down the progression of myopia (nearsightedness), eye doctors prescribe customized ortho-k lenses to children and teens.
 The lenses, which are inserted at night and removed in the morning, temporarily reshape the cornea.
 It’s the optical equivalent of the retainer or bite plate that your children might wear to bed at night to keep their teeth straight.